Do I Need a Box Spring for My Mattress?

 A high quality bed foundation is a costly buy.
 It is not going to be like buying a pillow or a new set of bed sheets.
 You must weigh your pros and cons before investing in a particular model.
 Read the fine print for guarantee, warranty, and exchange before you pay the dealer.

-How much should a box spring cost in 2018?
+How much should a box spring cost?

 A good quality bed base can set you back by a few hundred dollars.
 Like the cost of any bed frame, foundation or mattress, the box spring cost will depend on its quality, the manufacturer’s profile, their target market and the size.
 While some manufacturers base the prices of their base by their height, others price them by their dimensions.